 The whole idea behind LongTail Pro is to give you long tail keywords, instead of just generic words.
 This technique has caused my traffic from organic searches has gone way up.
 People stay on the page longer than they used to.
 This means they found what they were looking for.
 This is what we want!

 How to do Keyword Research: Applying What You Learned

 Once you’ve done all of this keyword research, what do you do with it?

-I use my list of longtail keywords as topics for individual posts or pages I’m creating, to help my target audience with problems they are facing that relate to products and services I offer.
+I use my list of longtail keywords as topics for individual posts or pages I’m creating.
+This helps my target audience with problems they face that relate to products and services I offer.

-When it comes to books and ebooks I’ve written and sell on sites like Amazon, I use long tail keywords to title the books and write the description of the books.
+With books and ebooks I’ve written and sell on sites like Amazon, I use this technique.
+I use long tail keywords to title the books and write the description of the books.
 I also use keyword research to determine if the topic is even worth my time to write the book.

-I have several different, smaller websites that serve highly targeted niches.
-Most of these micro niches are based on keyword research I have done, and include only posts titled with actual long tail keywords.
-As a result, they all get great, targeted traffic and are quite profitable monetized with affiliate marketing or Google AdSense.
+There are several smaller websites I have that serve targeted niches.
+I base most of these micro niches on keyword research I have done.
+When writing posts, I include only posts titled with actual long tail keywords.
+As a result, they all get great, targeted traffic and are profitable monetized with affiliate marketing or Google AdSense.